ajvetturini/phase-field-models/README.md

   - The LaPlacian operator is the computational overhead since it is calculated twice during Cahn-Hilliard updates
   - Other jax-based implementations for handling the periodic boundary condition laplacian (e.g., FFT or Convolutions) did not seem to improve performance, but that may be due to my specific implementation!

-# External Citations / Links
+# External Citations and Links

 To learn more about the free energy models implemented in this package, please see the citations below.
 Also, if you used this package then let me know and I can add a citation here!